 Another example is their “Commerce Writer” position, which involves creating informative lists designed primarily for promoting certain products to consumers.
 Basically, you'll be writing stealth advertisements, and your success will depend on convincing folks to click on affiliate links.

 Since Bustle offers so many different types of writing gigs, it should be possible to find one that's a good fit for your talents, but it might require a little patience.
 They usually only have a handful of openings for writers at any given time, so you may have to wait a while for a job you really like to become available.

 Bustle's hiring website isn't exactly overflowing with information, and there's nothing at all about the pay rate or how the money is delivered.

-I did a little bit of extra digging, and the most reliable salary number I could find (on Glassdoor) was about $17 per hour, with some writers making as much as $24 per hour.
+I did a little bit of extra digging, and the most reliable salary number I could find (on Glassdoor) was between $12 and $24 per hour.

 There's no indication whether they pay on a per-article-basis, or by the hour, but the wide variance in reported salaries makes me think it is the former.

 With a per-article system, faster writers will tend to make a lot more than slower ones, which can lead to a big difference in reported earnings numbers.

 Scheduling With Bustle

 This is one area where Bustle seems to be very different than most other content sites.
 All the writing jobs currently on offer require you to be available two or three days a week during business hours, and you're expected to deliver your work on Bustle's schedule rather than doing it on your own time.

 So, if you're looking for flexible work at home jobs, this one doesn't quite fit that bill.